Can I create a spec template for my projects?

 You’ll likely bounce back and forth between the Categories and Attributes tabs.
 Within the Categories tab, you’ll define the code/tags you’d anticipate seeing when someone first creates a spec.
 For example, you might create Chair-Highback with CH, Chair-Barstool with CB, and Chair-Lounge with CL, and then assign these template categories to the relevant DP Categories (or Custom DP Categories).

 For Attributes for these types of Chairs, you’ll probably want your designers to fill in Model #, Width, Length, Overall Height, Seat Height, Arm Height, Shell/Body Material, and Base/Legs Material.
-Rather than having to re-create these same Attributes repeatedly per code/tag, within the Attributes tab, you can create the Attributes for Chairs once and then assign those attributes to each Chair code/tag within the Categories tab.
+Rather than having to recreate these same Attributes repeatedly per code/tag, you can create the Attributes for Chairs once—either in the Attributes tab or directly within the Attributes module on the Edit Category page—and then assign those Attributes to each Chair code/tag within the Categories tab.

 Additionally, after assigning Attributes, you can pre-define Notes as well.
 Here’s a helpful article that dives deep into the various types of notes we support.